trigaten/Learn_Prompting/README.md

 ## Contribution Guidelines

 We welcome contributions in any form.
-If you find any problems (typos, logical errors, etc.), please open an issue.

 We are actively looking for:

 - content suggestions
 - content/art contributions
+- typos :)